ekaterinatao/Pawlull/README.md

 - Dataset was created for further analysis.
 - EDA and hypothesis testing were performed.
 - Multicollinearity was checked and feature selection was performed.
+- NA imputation and normalization were performed.
-- Several regression models were realized (detailed info in colab [notebook](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/Team_Pawfull.ipynb)).
+- Several regression models were realized (detailed info in colab [notebook](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/Team_Pawfull.ipynb).